 If you have ever watched or read the Urusei Yatsura, this might sound a little familiar.
 This isn’t by chance.
 This classic series is directly referenced in OshiRabu, both by mentioning it as an old story and by having one of the young women dress up in a certain outfit with horns.
 There are a few other less obvious references too.
 Even the character names are somewhat similar.
 I should mention that it’s not needed to be familiar with the series to enjoy this visual novel, but it does add to the experience.

 OshiRabu is available on Steam (PC), as well as Denpasoft and other platforms.
 It should be mentioned that there is adult content in this game, but not on the Steam version which I am playing.
-The adult content can be added by a paid DLC, which can be found here or is included in the Denpasoft version.
+The adult content can be added by a paid DLC, or is included in the full JAST USA/Denpasoft version.
 As implied by the title, OshiRabu is a yuri game.
 All of the notable characters are women, including the main character.

 As I mentioned before, the story starts with an accidental proposal.
 Even before this though, it starts with Akuru’s true love – her husbando.
 We learn that our protagonist Akuru is an obsessive player of what are known as gacha games.
 These are the games where you have a random chance to win certain items, characters or similar.
 Quite often they involve players putting a lot of money into them to get more chances, as we see when Akuru talks about spending two months worth of rent money on trying to win the character she’s obsessed with.
 Unfortunately, Akuru has notoriously bad luck.